Rectory Field: Cricketing history

 The first cricket match to be played on the Rectory Field was between Blackheath and GG Hearne's XI on 26 April 1886.
 The first first-class cricket match on the ground was held in 1887 when Kent played Surrey.
 Kent went on to play regularly at the ground until 1971, playing a total of 84 home first-class matches on the ground with at least one match each season from 1905.
 The majority of matches were against Surrey, whose ground at The Oval is less than 7 mi away.
 The final first-class match was against Derbyshire in June 1971.

 Kent also played three List A cricket matches at Blackheath, one each in 1969, 1970 and 1972.
 The ground was used by the Kent Second XI between 1921 and 1936 for Minor Counties Championship matches and one Second XI match was played at Blackheath in 1987.
 Kent have had a long history of playing at grounds in what the club terms "Metropolitan Kent".
 Grounds in nearby Beckenham, Crystal Palace, Catford and Dartford have all also been used by the club in the past for a total of more than 150 matches and the first match played by the county club after its foundation in 1842 was played at White Hart Field in Bromley.
 The club stopped using the ground at Blackheath due a wish to consolidate at its main St Lawrence Ground in Canterbury and as a result of issues with car parking and the quality of the outfield.

 Future Kent and England bowler Colin Blythe was first spotted bowling at Rectory Field.
 Before the start of the final days play in the County Championship match between Kent and Somerset in July 1897, Blythe was asked to bowl at Kent's Walter Wright to provide some practice.
 He was watched by William McCanlis who was the manager of Kent's Tonbridge Nursery, the county's recently established professional player development centre based at the Angel Ground in Tonbridge, and was invited to a trial.
 Blythe, who had grown up in nearby Deptford, went on to become one of the leading bowlers of the period before the First World War, playing 381 times for Kent and making 19 Test match appearances for England.

 In local cricket the ground has been used by Blackheath Cricket Club, who play in the Kent Cricket League, since 1886.
-The club operates ten league sides and a youth section, playing at the Rectory Field and at other grounds in the area.
+The club operates ten league teams and a youth section, playing at the Rectory Field and at other grounds in the area.

 Records on the ground

-A total of 84 first-class and three List A matches were played on the ground, all featuring Kent as the home side.
+A total of 84 first-class and three List A matches were played on the ground, all featuring Kent as the home team.